ITensor/website/docs/book/intro.md

 Matrix methods have been a great success in the applied sciences.
 *Tensor* methods promise even deeper insights and more powerful algorithms.
-Major advances in physics and chemistry have come from tensor network wavefunctions.
+Tensor network wavefunctions have driven major advances in physics and chemistry.
 Mathematicians and data scientists are discovering tensor algorithms which decisively outperform standard techniques.